 You must have Tier 4 or Student immigration permission at the time of application in order to be eligible.
 You can only apply from inside the UK.
 You will need to undergo identity, security and criminality checks.

-The UK government has announced plans to introduce restrictions on student dependant visas on all courses except postgraduate research courses and PhD courses.
-The Graduate Route eligibility criteria will not change and so students affected by the dependant visa change will not be able to have dependants with them in the UK under the Graduate Route.
-This change will come into effect for courses starting from January 2024.
+The Graduate Route eligibility criteria is not changing and so students affected by the dependant visa change will not be able to have dependants join them in the UK under the Graduate Route.

 If after reading our guidance you need individual advice you can: